Feastio

 Grasshopper with chile

 Their texture is similar to popcorn but not as soft and buttery.
 I wasn't a fan and tried to give the remainder to passers-by, to no avail.
+I had previously eaten grasshoppers in Battambang, Cambodia; however, those had peanuts stuffed inside their abdomens, making them more palatable.

-These insects have lept from Latin American markets into the awareness of health-food fans in the U.S. They are coming soon to a Whole Foods near you!
+Since I moved to Austin, grasshopper-based protein bars have gained traction.
+These insects have leaped from Latin American markets into the awareness of health-food fans in the U.S. They are coming soon to a Whole Foods near you!

-The rich and varied foods in this central Mexican state are one of the many reasons Oaxaca City has become a favorite amongst tourists and expats alike.
+When it comes to Oaxacan food, you can eat well in the streets and markets for very little money.
+The rich and varied cuisine in this central Mexican state is one of the many reasons Oaxaca City has become a favorite among tourists and expats alike.

 • Sea bass and a farm-fresh egg